-McKinney Falls State Park in Travis County, located in South Austin, is a 726-acre park acquired in 1970 from private donation.
-It opened to the public in 1976.
+McKinney Falls State Park is located in South Austin, in Travis County.
+It is a 726-acre park acquired in 1970 by private donation.
+It opened in 1976.
 The headquarters of the Texas Parks and Wildlife Department is next to the park.